Stand-Alone Cervical Cage for Cervical Radiculopathy: A Retrospective Study

 Downloads

-Background: Cervical radiculopathy is a clinical condition characterized by unilateral arm pain, numbness and tingling in a dermatomal distribution in the hand, and weakness in specific muscle groups that can be treated with nonsurgical or surgical method.
-This study aims to evaluate the outcome of the stand-alone cervical cage surgical method for cervical radiculopathy in our hospital institution from 2013 to 2017.
+Background: Cervical radiculopathy is a clinical condition characterized by unilateral arm pain, numbness and tingling in a dermatomal distribution in the hand, and weakness in specific muscle groups.
+This condition can be treated with nonsurgical or surgical methods.
+This study aims to evaluate the outcome of the stand-alone cervical cage surgical method for cervical radiculopathy at our hospital institution from 2013 to 2017.

-Methods: This is a retrospective observational study on every patient who undergoes a stand-alone cervical cage for cervical radiculopathy in our hospital institution from 2013 to 2017.
-The study runs from December 2017 until April 2018.
+Methods: This is a retrospective observational study on every patient who underwent a stand-alone cervical cage procedure for cervical radiculopathy at our hospital institution from 2013 to 2017.
+The study was conducted from December 2017 until April 2018.
 We evaluated the clinical outcome with the Neck Disability Index (NDI).
-The data were collected from medical records, and postoperative follow up is done by house visits, phone calls, and outpatient visits.
+The data were collected from medical records, and postoperative follow-up was done by house visits, phone calls, and outpatient visits.

-Results: Five male and one female subjects with a mean age of 58 years old (45–65 years old) underwent the procedure; one patient passed away on three year postoperative due to other events not related to operation procedure; one patient could no longer be reached.
-Four patient has an increasing score of NDI postoperative.
-There is no postoperative complication
+Results: Five male and one female subject with a mean age of 58 years (range, 45–65 years) underwent the procedure; one patient passed away three years postoperatively due to events unrelated to the operation; one patient could no longer be reached.
+Four patients had an increasing NDI score postoperatively.
+There were no postoperative complications.

-Conclusion: Stand-alone cervical cage shows a safe and effective treatment providing a favorable clinical outcome for cervical radiculopathy in our hospital institution from 2013 to 2017.
+Conclusion: Stand-alone cervical cage appears to be a safe and effective treatment, providing a favorable clinical outcome for cervical radiculopathy at our hospital institution from 2013 to 2017.